sei-entropy/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: indexOf()
-Description:
+Description: get index of specific position
-Example using it:
+Example using it: str = bader Ibrahim Almazrou
+            indexOf("Almazrou")
 ```

 Method 2
 ```
-Name:
-Description:
+Name:lastIndexOf()
+Description: start from last means start from the end
-Example using it:
+Example using it: str = I am writing something in something
+lastIndexOf(something)\\ it will print the index of last 'something'
 ```

 Method 3
 ```
-Name:
+Name:search()
-Description:
+Description: search method
-Example using it:
+Example using it: search first index of specific str
+search(first) \\ => print 7
 ```

 ## [License](LICENSE)